a-ariff/canvas-instant-mcp/README.md

 Smithery → This Proxy → Cloudflare Workers (canvas-mcp-sse.ariff.dev) → Canvas API
 ```

-## Why This Proxy Exists
+## How It Works

-The main Canvas MCP server is deployed as Cloudflare Workers with OAuth 2.1 authentication.
-Smithery's deployment model expects a standard Node.js TypeScript server that it can build from Git.
-This proxy bridges that gap by:
+This server connects to a production-grade Canvas MCP backend running on Cloudflare Workers.
+You get instant access without deploying your own infrastructure:

 1. Accepting configuration from Smithery (Canvas API token, base URL, etc.)
 2. Forwarding all MCP tool calls to the actual Cloudflare Workers server